joestubbs/coe379L-sp24/docs/unit03/hands_on_nn.rst

 We see that the dependent or target variable (``y_train``) that we want to predict is a categorical variable and holds labels 0 to 9.
 We have previously seen that we can one-hot encode categorical variables.
-Here we introduce a new utility function from keras util to convert to one-hot encoding using the ``to_categorical`` method.
+Here we use utility function from keras.util to convert to one-hot encoding using the ``to_categorical`` method.

 .. code-block:: python3